RetrobitCoder/Bounce/README.md

 Left and Right buttons pressed at same time returns to main menu

 ## Download
-Rename file from Bounce-master to Bounce then upload to Arduboy
+Rename file from Bounce-master to Bounce then upload to Arduboy using the Arduino IDE, or use the pre-compiled hex file and an Arduboy uploader that supports hex file uploading.

 ## Game License
 MIT : https://opensource.org/licenses/MIT